- Set and manage a schedule

-Employers are able to download resumes of students that have signed up for sessions via the RSVPs tab on the fair.
+Employers are able to download CVs of students that have signed up for sessions via the RSVPs tab on the fair.
 If a student document is missing, double-check the following:

-- The student has a resume uploaded to their profile and it is marked as Featured on Profile.
+- The student has a CV uploaded to their profile and it is marked as Featured on Profile.

-- If your school uses the legacy Document Review, make sure the document has been marked as Approved.
+- If your institution uses the legacy Document Review, make sure the document has been marked as Approved.

-- If your school uses the Document Feedback feature, no further action is needed, as no documents are blocked regardless of status.
+- If your institution uses the Document Feedback feature, no further action is needed, as no documents are blocked regardless of status.